 Extra virgin olive oil Mediterranean history

-Extra virgin olive oil, a story born with man and civilization, in the cradle of culture, that we call Mediterranean Sea.
-If for some time traces of ancient mills had been brought to light, the finding of an Israeli expedition into Galilee, completed in 2014, opens new scenarios on the common path of oil and ancient human history leading up to our beloved extra virgin.
+Extra virgin olive oil, a history and born together with man and civilization, in the cradle of culture that we call the Mediterranean Sea.
+If traces of ancient oil mills had long been unearthed, the discovery of an Israeli expedition to Galilee, concluded in 2014, opens up new scenarios on the common path of oil and ancient human history that leads to our beloved extra virgin olive oil.

-Oil residues have been detected in 20 of ceramic amphorae, some dating back to 5800 BC, but what is even more surprising is that the quality of oil seems to fully resemble the current extra virgin.
-Following in reverse footsteps from the past, leadership goes to the Kfar Samir archaeological site, where the artifacts found with traces of oil date back to 7700 years ago.
-A kind of olive tree was domesticated in ancient times, while its extract could have been produced not for food purposes, but for illumination.
+Oil residues have been found inside 20 ceramic amphorae, some dating back to around 5800 BC, but the even more surprising thing is that the quality of the oil seems to resemble the current extra virgin in everything.
+Following back in the footsteps of the past, the primacy belongs to the archaeological site of Kfar Samir, where the remains found with traces of oil date back to 7700 years ago.
+A species of olive tree would have been domesticated in ancient times, while the extract may not have been produced for food purposes, but for lighting.

-Greece is known for its flourishing production of olive oil, so much so that the famous archaeologist Heinrich Schlieman found olive pits in the palaces of Tirino and in Mycenae.
-Thanks to the Phoenicians and Greeks olive trees reached Italy and it was the Roman Empire that gave a greater impulse to the development of their cultivation.
+Greece is known for its thriving production of olive oil, so much so that the famous archaeologist Heinrich Schlieman found olive pits in the palaces of Tirino and in Mycenae.
+Thanks to the Phoenicians and the Greeks, the olive trees penetrated into Italy and it was the Roman Empire that gave the greatest impetus to the development of their cultivation.